-Harvest markets are something that gets me excited every fall, along with the abundant apple season.
+We do have other stuff up here that gets me excited every fall, one beig the abundant apple season.
 That is one thing that in this region is pretty big.
 Lots of people have apple trees in their gardens and making homemade pressed apple juice is a real tradition.
 This is something I got to learn on my first year here, when I started blogging for the university.
 I got my share of pure apple juice from a friend’s apple harvest and I have been saving it in the freezer only for very special occasions.
 Good apple juice is the base for good szarlotka.

 This is szarlotka: a Polish cocktail with apple juice and bisongrass vodka.